AaltoSciComp/python-for-scicomp/content/index.rst

    Whether you are or aren't, the course material is below.
 Videos will appear in `this playlist <https://www.youtube.com/playlist?list=PLZLVmS9rf3nNI3oQEqSJW6yXltOAZnkpa>`__.

 Python is a modern, object-oriented programming language, which has become popular in several areas of software development.
 This course discusses how Python can be utilized in scientific computing.
 The course starts by introducing some of the main Python tools for
-computing: Jupyter for interactive analysis, NumPy and SciPy for numerical analysis, matplotlib for visualization, and so on.
+computing: Jupyter for interactive analysis, NumPy and SciPy for numerical analysis, Matplotlib for visualization, and so on.
 In addition, it talks about *how* python is used: related scientific libraries, reproducibility, and the broader ecosystem of science in Python, because your work is more than the raw